SAP-archive/cloud-workflow-codejam/exercises/08/readme.md

 ### 1. Open up the workflow definition in the SAP Web IDE Full-Stack

-:point_right: Open up the SAP Web IDE Full-Stack that you enabled and used in [Exercise 05](../05).
+:point_right: Open up the SAP Web IDE Full-Stack that you enabled in [Exercise 01](../01) and used in [Exercise 05](../05).
 Once the IDE has started up, open the `orderprocess.workflow` workflow definition that should currently sport only a start event and an end event.

 ### 2. Add a Service Task